Spreadcat/ansible-role-newsboat/README.md

 ## Requirements

-The newsboat package must be either available through the package system or available on the [github][#github] repository.
+* The newsboat package must be either available through the package system or available on the [github][#github] repository.
+* The role requires `gathered_facts: true` to be set.

 ## Role Variables